sebastiangreger/kirby3-commentions/README.md

 * A range of page(s) methods, API endpoints and hooks allow to build custom frontends, applications, and flows on top
 * Supports multi-language sites and virtual pages

-> Versions 1.x (April 2020 and later) are no longer compatible with the experimental 0.x versions.
+Versions 1.x (April 2020 and later) are **no longer compatible with the experimental 0.x versions**.
 After upgrading, you will have to follow the [version migration instructions](/.github/VERSIONMIGRATION.md); to go back to an old version, the last release of the old branch was [0.3.2](https://github.com/sebastiangreger/kirby3-commentions/releases/tag/v0.3.2).

 _NB.
 The plugin only covers incoming webmentions (i.e. receiving notifications from other websites who link to a page).
 Sending outgoing webmentions to other websites requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions)._